vvintoniak/wordpress_backup_ftp/README.md

 # Overview

-This WordPress backup script is a simple and reliable backups creating solution for WordPress project.
+This WordPress backup script is a simple and reliable backup creating a solution for WordPress projects.
 It takes the copy of static files from WordPress folder + DB (MySQL) dump, uploads archive to remote FTP server and deletes old backups from FTP server.

 The solution is tested with:
   * Python 3.6.8